-- All PGY 1 residents will have completed AND passed Step 2 CS AND CK prior to starting their 1. intern year. - All PGY 1 residents will have applied for Step 3 by June 30 of their intern 2. - 3.
+- 1. All PGY 1 residents will have completed AND passed Step 2 CS AND CK prior to starting their intern year. - 2.
+All PGY 1 residents will have applied for Step 3 by June 30 of their intern year. - 3.
 All PGY 2 residents will have successfully completed and passed the USMLE Step III exam by Dec 31st of the residents PGY II year.
-If the resident has not passed USMLE III, by December 31st., they must reapply, complete and pass the exam by April of their PG 2 year.
+If the resident has not passed USMLE III, by December 31st., they must re- apply, complete and pass the exam by April of their PG 2 year.
 Failure to complete, will result in immediate Academic Probation.